kshetline/aw-clock/README.md

 17. The file `weatherService` (located in the `raspberry_pi_setup` folder) is copied to `/etc/init.d/`, and changed to root ownership.
 1. Server set-up options are saved to `/etc/defaults/weatherService`, which is also owned by root.
 Rather than re-running the installer to change the server set-up, you can edit this file directly, update the service with `sudo update-rc.d weatherService defaults`, then restart the server either by rebooting your system, or using the command `sudo service weatherService restart`.
 1. The commands `sudo update-rc.d weatherService defaults` and `sudo systemctl enable weatherService` are performed to establish and enable the service.
-1. An `autostart` file is created in `~/.config/lxsession/LXDE-pi/` (no `-pi` on the end for Debian), or the existing `autostart` file is modified, to launch the Chromium web browser in kiosk mode, displaying the Astronomy/Weather Clock.
+1. An `autostart` file is created in `~/.config/lxsession/LXDE-pi/` (no `‑pi` on the end for Debian), or the existing `autostart` file is modified, to launch the Chromium web browser in kiosk mode, displaying the Astronomy/Weather Clock.
 1. The included file `autostart_extra.sh` is also copied to the above directory.
 This adds code to make sure Chromium doesn’t launch complaining it was shut down improperly, which could interfere with an otherwise smooth automatic start-up.
 .
 The options `‑‑launch` or `‑‑reboot` are performed if specified.